Real-Case Analysis #36: ServiceBridge Data Breach Exposes Millions of Records

 Employee Training and Awareness

-Human mistake is a significant cause of data breaches, and the ServiceBridge incident demonstrates the importance of comprehensive employee training and awareness programs.
+Human mistake is an important cause of data breaches, and the ServiceBridge incident demonstrates the importance of comprehensive employee training and awareness programs.
 Educating staff on data security best practices, such as recognizing phishing efforts and adopting strong passwords, can help reduce the chance of unintentional data disclosure.
 Employees should receive regular training sessions to keep them up to date on the latest security dangers and how to mitigate them.

 Incident Response Planning